1817 New Jersey gubernatorial election

-The 1817 New Jersey gubernatorial election was held on 30 October 1817 in order to elect the governor of New Jersey.
-Incumbent Democratic-Republican acting governor Isaac Halstead Williamson was elected by the New Jersey General Assembly to a full term as he ran unopposed.
+The 1817 New Jersey gubernatorial election was held on October 30, 1817, in order to elect the governor of New Jersey.
+Incumbent Democratic-Republican governor Isaac Halstead Williamson was re-elected by the New Jersey General Assembly to a full term as he ran unopposed.

 General election

-On election day, 30 October 1817, incumbent Democratic-Republican acting governor Isaac Halstead Williamson was elected by the New Jersey General Assembly to a full term as he ran unopposed, thereby retaining Democratic-Republican control over the office of governor.
+On election day, October 30, 1817, incumbent Democratic-Republican governor Isaac Halstead Williamson was re-elected by the New Jersey General Assembly to a full term as he ran unopposed, thereby retaining Democratic-Republican control over the office of governor.
 Williamson was sworn in for his first full term that same day.